tbensky/npct/README.md

 <img src=https://github.com/tbensky/npct/blob/master/pics/unit.JPG>

-The ESP32 should be protected a bit.
+The ESP32 should be protected some.
 It can be wrapped in anything non-metallic, or try to 3D print a case for it, like [this one](https://www.thingiverse.com/thing:3195951).
-Do not put in an Altoids box (again, or *anything* metallic), as this is kill the Bluetooth connectivity.
+Do not put in an Altoids box (or *anything* metallic) for two reasons: 1) It could short out a pin or two and 2) kill the Bluetooth connectivity (the "bag trick" [here](https://youtu.be/s3poKUuvtyM?t=55) would actually work).

 ## Software